peterruler/cats-dogs-server/README.md

 # explanation

-- The frontend is ReactJS in the frontend directory see `./frontend/src/App.js`
+- The frontend is made in ReactJS and is located in the frontend directory, please check `./frontend/src/App.js`
-- Backend is using nodejs express server that calls Python Script in a miniconda environment
+- Backend is using nodejs express server that calls python script in a miniconda environment
 - Backend is in `./app.js` and 'ai' file is located in `./catsanddogs.py` (no Python Django for now, because I prefer nodejs)